DS202-at-ISU/lab-1-lab_1_team_7/README.md

 Push worked on the first try.
 No credential issues.

 **Anusree’s note:**
-Clicked Push.
-Worked with no issue.
+Clicked push.
+No issues faced.

 ------------------------------------------------------------------------